Canada hopes NAFTA talks go on to next round; some progress made

 Andres Manuel Lopez Obrador, the leftist front-runner in the presidential race, said on Friday that the renegotiation should wait until after the election so that the next government, which he aims to lead, would get a say in the treaty’s future.

-Reporting by David Ljunggren; Editing by Lisa Von Ahn
+Reporting by David Ljunggren, David Lawder and Anthony Esposito; Editing by Lisa Von Ahn and Susan Thomas